 The research indicated Yukoners should expect an increase in average annual temperatures, changes in precipitation patterns, and a greater frequency of extreme events such as floods, droughts and storms.

 We are now working with the Yukon Research Centre on a similar project in the Aishihik and Mayo areas (the locations of our other two hydro sites).

 Yukon Energy, in cooperation with the City of Whitehorse, sponsors Bike to Work Week each spring.
 It's an initiative aimed at encouraging people to park their vehicles and bike to work or school.
-In 2018, 275 people took part, biking more than 6,900 kilometres and reducing greenhouse gas emissions by almost 2,300 kilograms.
+In 2018, 275 people took part, biking more than 6,900 kilometres and reducing GHGs by almost 2,300 kilograms.